deanrumsby/ts-web-template/README.md

 # ts-web-template

-A development template for working on web apps written in vanilla JavaScript.
+A development template for working on web apps written in TypeScript/ JavaScript.

 Configured with the following tools: